Mar 15, 2018

 In 17th-century France, the charitable care of the poor was completely unorganized.
 The Ladies of Charity, founded by Vincent years earlier, provided some care and monetary resources, but it was far from enough.
 They had the funds to aid poor people, but they did not have the time or temperament to live a life of service among the poor.

 Vincent and Louise realized that direct service of the poor was not easy for the nobility or the bourgeoisie because of social class.
-The women took meals, distributed clothing and gave care and comfort.
+The women took meals, distributed clothing, and gave care and comfort.
 They visited the slums dressed in beautiful dresses next to people considered to be peasants.
 The tension, between the ideal of service and social constraints, was real.
-Besides, the families of the ladies often opposed the works.
-It soon became clear that many of the ladies were unfitted to cope with the actual conditions.
+Besides, the families of the ladies often opposed the work.
+It soon became clear that many of the ladies were unable to cope with the actual conditions.

 Until 1964, the traditional religious habit included a large, starched cornette.